*As an Amazon Associate we earn from qualifying purchases. The price to you remains the same.

 Another advantage of doing Bokashi first and then transferring to compost is the time it takes for processing.
 Bokashi is faster!

 If done properly – microbes added daily, waste being pressed down tightly and liquid being drained regularly – Bokashi will take two to three weeks to break down your food waste.
 You can tell if your system is working well by watching the white mold grow.
-That’s a sign the microbes are working and breaking your food down.
+That’s a sign the microbes are doing their job and breaking your food down.

 Once a bucket-full is added to the compost, it will probably take two to three months (depending on individual circumstances) before it turns into nutrient-rich soil.
 The white mold is perfectly safe for the compost.
 In fact, the microbes will help with the composting task.